DeclanChidlow/vale.rocks/src/posts/everything-is-chrome.md

 Google's Blink sees the most use by far.
 This is what this article has been building up to and where the issues lie.
 Almost everything uses Blink.

-Edge?
+Microsoft Edge?
 Blink.
 Opera?
 Blink.
 Opera GX?
 Blink.
 Vivaldi?
 Blink.
 Brave?
 Blink.
 Samsung Internet?
 Blink.
 UC?
 Blink.
-Silk?
+Amazon Silk?
 Blink.
 Arc?
+Blink.
+Yandex?
 Blink.

 <p id="showChromium" style="display:none;">
 If you're wondering, the browser you're reading this article in is Chromium based.